klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

                       Take the module specifications from a build.
 If you use "--addmodules" you can modify single module
                       specifications in order to create a new build.
--A, --addmodules      If set, modules from the command do not replace modules
-                      from the configuration file but are *added* to them.
-                      Module specifications of the form "module:-" remove a module from the list of specs.
 -b, --brief           Create a more brief output for some commands.
 --no-make             With this option, "new" does not call "make".j --makeopts MAKEOPTIONS